PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 selections, live LayoutState, diagnostics sink, and following captured residual-add result.
 The retained dictionary remains observation-only and adds no graph work.

+The terminal boundary-layout orchestrator executes five ordered child runners through one shared pass-state scope. `run_recovery_invocations()` already returns their ordered result tuple, but `run_terminal_boundary_layout()` and the local `_run_terminal_boundary_layout_pass_cluster()` helper currently discard it before the sole primary call.

+A strict propagation contract fixes a transparent return at both wrapper layers and a future `_terminal_boundary_layout_results` assignment between the captured terminal dual-statistics result and the optional terminal mean/ attention guard.
+Result propagation must execute each child exactly once, preserve the existing tuple order and shared scope, add no consumer, and leave all mutation semantics unchanged.